andersonbcdefg/timesearcher/README.md

 * __lib.js:__ Module containing important functions to build the application, including constructing the plot and adding event handlers.
 * __main.css:__ Styling for the plot and container page.

-Other directories contain libraries and assets needed to run the application.

 ### Commentary
-I basically finished up on Wednesday, October 14, and started the previous Friday.
+I finished on Wednesday, October 14, and started the previous Friday.
 Probably spent a couple of hours each of those days on average, so I would estimate the whole process took around 15 hours.
 As expected, drawing the lines was not the hard part, and the interaction was--especially the logic to draw and resize rectangles.
 I had to think about it for a while and incrementally add features (add a rectangle of fixed size; then let the user draw it; etc.).
 Deleting was pretty easy, and resizing was hard.
 I ended up doing it in by designating one corner as the one that can be dragged, which is intuitive enough and works pretty well.

 I anticipated that filtering would be really hard, but once I figured out _conceptually_ how to do it, the coding wasn't so bad.
 Since D3 selections already have a `filter` method I just had to write the code to determine if a series passes through the box.
 One edge case is a box that is so narrow that it doesn't actually contain any data (i.e. it is drawn _between_ months).
 To handle this case, I wrote code to interpolate between the two nearest months.
 Finally, doing the extra credit only took a few minutes!
 Once all the filtering logic was there for time boxes, adding a filter for names was straightforward.